hintf/shaper/README.md

 - `!shaper sleep`: Force memory save
 - `!shaper dashboard`: Get dashboard link

+### Bot Permissions

+When setting up your bot in Revolt, you'll need to grant it specific permissions to function properly.
+Here's what the bot needs and why:

+**Essential Permissions:**
+- **View Channel**: The bot needs to see channels to read messages and respond appropriately
+- **Send Messages**: Obviously required for the bot to actually talk back to users
+- **Add Reactions**: Used for the character selection interface - the bot adds emoji reactions that users can click
+- **Read Message History**: Allows the bot to see replies and maintain conversation context
+- - **Manage Messages**: Bot auto-deletes !shaper selection menu and the command text itself to keep channel clean

+**Optional but Recommended:**
+- **Use External Emojis**: If you want to use custom emojis for character selection instead of Unicode ones

+Most Revolt servers have reasonable default permissions, but if your bot seems unresponsive, double-check these settings in your server's role configuration.
+The bot doesn't need admin permissions - it's designed to work with minimal access for security reasons.

+If you're testing in DMs, permissions aren't an issue since the bot can always respond to direct messages.

 ### Interaction

 The bot responds to mentions, DMs, and replies to its messages.
 Just talk naturally - no special syntax required for regular conversation.